What should I do if I am a close contact of a Covid-19 case?

 If you have been exposed to someone with COVID-19 you are advised to:

-- Wear a well-fitting face mask around other people for 10 days, especially in indoor settings.
+- Wear a well-fitting face mask while around other people for 10 full days, especially in indoor settings.

 - Review the CDC recommendations for testing and observation

-- Get tested on day 6 after exposure or day 6 after your last contact with the positive individual.
+- Test on day 6 after exposure or day 6 after your last contact with the positive individual.

-- If any symptoms develop, stay home and test for COVID-19.
+- If any symptoms develop, stay home and test immediately for COVID-19.